hbarrien/nextwordpredictor/README.md

   * The tidy and transformed data files are also included in this project, although running __capstone_DataProcessing_v3.__ on the provided raw source data files will yield the same results.

-In order to facilitate the installation of this project, these data files are included in comprresed format under the name **final.zip**.
+In order to facilitate the installation of this project, these data files are included in compressed format under the name **final.zip**.

 ## **DIRECTORY STRUCTURE**
 For development purposes on a local-machine, the directory structure should be as follows: